Mingyang-He/Mingyang-He.github.io/_posts/2023-5-26-first_post.md

 ![Image of fisrt model](/images/2.png)

+📝

-:memo:The first line imports all of the **_fastai.vision_** library.
+The first line imports all of the **_fastai.vision_** library.
 This gives all of the functions and classes needed to create a wide variety of computer vision models.

 ![Image of fisrt model code](/images/3.png)

+📝

-:memo:The second line downloads a standard dataset from the fast.ai database collection to local server, extracts it, and returns a path object with the extracted location.
+The second line downloads a standard dataset from the fast.ai database collection to local server, extracts it, and returns a path object with the extracted location.

 ![Image of fisrt model code](/images/4.png)

-:memo:
+📝

 In the third line we define a function, **_is_cat_**, which labels cats based on a filename rule provided by the dataset creators.

 ![Image of fisrt model code](/images/5.png)

-:memo:
+📝

 The function in the fourth line tells fastai what kind of dataset we have and how it is structured.
 The class for deep learning datasets we are using is **_ImageDataLoaders_**.
 The last line tells fastai to use the **_is_cat_** function just defined to get the labels from the dataset.
 Finally, we define the Transforms that we need.
 A Transform contains code that is applied automatically during training.
 In this case, each item is resized to a 224-pixel square.